owengaspard/resume/README.md

 This project was built with Next.js, so you can run `npm run dev` to run it and `npm run build` to build it for deployment.

 ## License
 This project is licensed under the MIT license, meaning you are free to do whatever you want with this as long as you give proper attribution.
-If you keep your resume open source, you can just put it in the README, no need to put it on the resume itself.
+If you keep your repo open source, you can just put it in the README, no need to put it on the resume itself.